Cactus Jack (band): Band history

 The band, originally named Caramba, was formed at the end of 1998 by Stevan Birak (guitar), Vladimir Jezdimirović (vocals), Miodrag Krudulj (bass guitar) and Dušan Gnjidić (a former Kontrabanda member, drums).
-Initially, the band performed mostly soundtracks from Quentin Tarantino's movies, and later started performing mostly covers of foreign hard rock acts.
+Initially, the band performed mostly soundtracks from Quentin Tarantino's movies, and later started performing mostly covers of songs by international hard rock acts.
 In 1999 they adopted the name Cactus Jack, choosing it after the UK and Australia release name of the 1979 film The Villain.

 In February 2002 the band released their debut album, a live cover release DisCover, which was recorded on their concert held on 23 December 2001 in Coupe club in Pančevo, and featured cover of songs by various rock artists.
 The album featured Cactus Jack's future vocalist Dragoljub "Paja" Bogdanović, at the time member of the band Beer Drinkers & Hell Raisers, as guest vocalist on two tracks.
 During 2002 they performed on Riblja Čorba tour as the opening band.
 Later during the year they released the EP Grad (The City), their first release to feature their own songs.
 The EP featured three songs, "Grad", "Godine za plakanje" ("Crying Years") and "Nekada" ("Some Time Ago"), and a video for the song "Nekada".
 In May 2003 they released the double live album Deep Purple Tribute, recorded in Coupe club on 22 November 2002 and featuring covers of Deep Purple songs.
 The album featured a new member, keyboardist Zoran Samuilov, while Vladimir Janković "Džet" and Dragoljub "Paja" Bogdanović appeared on the album as guest vocalists.
 On 7 December 2003 they performed as the opening band on Deep Purple concert in Belgrade Fair – Hall 1.